sulpub/docker_informations/README.md

 Example command for running bash on ubuntu
 $ docker run --name test -it ubuntu

+## docker images
+The docker images command returns a list of all images on your host.
+To delete an image pass the ID returned by docker images to docker rmi command.

+Example for deleting an image.
+$ sudo docker images    //for list images and know the image ID.
+$ sudo docker rmi -f image_ID

 # Ubuntu on windows 10 with docker
 Run this command in windows terminal after installing docker desktop